 Deliciously tender braised beef brisket with onion gravy is the perfect holiday meal.
 This recipe includes my best tips and tricks for making a perfect brisket every time.

 Brisket is a classic recipe every Jewish cook should know!
 It's great for serving a crowd, so it's perfect for the holidays.
-For more impressive main courses, try Za'atar Roasted Chicken with Lemon and Herbs or Baked Whole Salmon Fillet with Citrus and Fennel.
+For more impressive main courses, try Za'atar Roasted Chicken with Lemon and Herbs, Baked Whole Salmon Fillet with Citrus and Fennel, and Chicken Marbella with dried fruits and olives.

 For more recipes every Jewish cook should know, sign up for my mailing list to get the free eCookbook.